 Mission & Vision:

 The Mission of Loveland Youth Gardeners is to cultivate job & life skills, environmental stewardship and service in youth facing barriers to success, by building healthy relationships with people, agriculture, and community.
-Our vision is for all youth to realize their value and potential and be equipped to lead a healthy and productive life.
+Our Vision is for all youth to realize their value and potential and be equipped to lead a healthy and productive life.

 - Develop job and life skills